Brightling, St Thomas a Becket Church

 HERITAGE HIGHLIGHTS: The mausoleum of eccentric Mad Jack Fuller, in the shape of a pyramid, stands in the churchyard.

-The organ and gallery was donated by local squire John 'Mad Jack' Fuller (1757-1834), whose memorial is set against the south wall of the nave.
+The organ and gallery were donated by local squire John 'Mad Jack' Fuller (1757-1834), whose memorial is set against the south wall of the nave.

 In the north aisle are surviving sections of intriguing wall paintings, a mixture of Biblical text and religious symbols.
 These span the period from the late 14th to early 18th century.
 One section of scrollwork leading to a likeness of a building may date to the 14th century, while a trellis design is probably 15th century work.